Azure-Samples/LegacyDotNetAppMigrationWorkshop/Containers-Migration-Checklist.md

 # .NET Migration to Azure Kubernetes Service Guide
 ## Architectural and Non-Functional Requirements Checklist

+Migrating a web application to Azure Kubernetes Service (AKS) involves careful planning and consideration to ensure a successful and smooth transition.
+As you analyze your application's architecture to determine its suitability for containerization and microservices this list attempts to provide guidance and key considerations to keep in mind during the migration process.</br>

 |  Topic       |  Guidance |
 |--------------|-----------|
 |Azure subscription that will host App Service Plan and other required services.|[Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings](https://learn.microsoft.com/en-us/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings?view=o365-worldwide)|